 Almost 2,500 people completed our community vote about the future of the ABC site and a bridge to West End.
 We've formally closed the vote now, but you're welcome to communicate your vision for the site directly to me in an email: firstname.lastname@example.org

-We'll publish a summary of the results soon.
-In the meantime, you can see the full (anonymous) transcript of the what people had to say here.
+You can check out a summary of the results, some graphic summaries and the full (anonymous) transcript of the what people had to say here.

 WHY AM I TALKING ABOUT THIS?

 All over Brisbane, we’re seeing public facilities and green space sold off, with hardly any new infrastructure to keep up with rampant profit-driven development.
 The former ABC site at Toowong was publicly owned land, until the Federal government sold it to developers in 2013 for well under market value.
 In doing so, they sold off the last remaining riverfront site of its kind, and lost the opportunity to provide Toowong with much-needed green space and a connection to West End.

 Within 200m of the former ABC site on the Toowong side there is a whopping 3,500 apartments existing, in construction or approved.
 Yet half the public space in the same radius has been lost in the past few decades.

 The private developer Sunland’s most recent application for 486 apartments at the former ABC site in Toowong has just been scrapped.
 This provides a unique chance to rethink how this space could be used, and an opportunity for the governments at all levels to consider buying back the site.
 This kind of buy-back would be an opportunity to invest in something that Brisbane residents could enjoy for generations to come.